 Start typing, then use the up and down arrows to select an option from the list

-Please click here to determine if you have necessary software to run the product.
+Please click here to determine if you have

 You will have access to your course for 12 months from the date of purchase.
 After one year, the course will expire.
 No extensions will be given after the course expires; if you do not complete the course during the 12-month timeframe, you will need to repurchase it at full price and start again at the beginning.